68 Kill: Plot

 The morning after, Chip wakes up to find his gun, money, and clothes stolen.
 Frantic, he is mad at himself for letting his guard down around Violet, who he assumes stole his possessions.
 He discovers her dead body in the bathtub of the room, horrified.
 Chip asks the man working at the hotel to use his phone to call Liza, since he thinks she is the one behind Violet's murder.
 The man working tells Chip a description of one of the people at his room the night before, which Chip connects to the gas station worker, Monica.
 Chip reluctantly incapacitates the man, finds some clothes from the lost-and-found, and steals his car.
 He goes to the gas station, where the employee working tells Chip where Monica is, with Chip reluctantly giving her cunnilingus in return.

 When Chip arrives at the house, it is revealed he has been set up, as the employee was a friend of Monica's.
 He is taken inside, where one of the men in the house holds him at gunpoint.
 Chip tries to escape, but is knocked unconscious.
 Monica explains how and why she robbed Chip and framed him for Violet's death, even though her plan has many faults in it.
 Monica's group beats Chip while taking drugs that they bought with the stolen money.
 Chip eventually loses consciousness and has a vision of Violet, who tells him to wake up.
 When he does, he finds Liza is there, with a gun pointed at his face.
 Monica and one of her cohorts come out from the bedroom, and threaten Liza.
 Suddenly, Liza's brother (Dwayne) enters the room, and kills almost all of Monica's gang.
 With Liza and her brother now in control of the situation, Dwayne orders the two surviving members of Monica's gang (Monica and another woman) into the bedroom, where he rapes and kills one of them, leaving Monica as the only survivor from her original gang.
 Liza tells Chip that all is forgiven, as long as he still acts as her dog.
 He refuses, shoots and kills her, then goes into the bedroom to kill Dwayne.
-Monica thanks Chip for saving her from Dwayne "the pervert", and tells him that she will do anything that he wants her to do.
+Monica thanks Chip for saving her from Dwayne "the pervert," and tells him that she will do anything that he wants her to do.
 He informs her that he wants her to bring the deceased Violet back to life, and then shoots and kills her (to avenge Monica's murdering of Violet in the first place.)
-Chip stages the scene to erase his presence at the house, takes the money, and escapes as the cops are driving to the direction of the house.
+Chip stages the scene to erase his presence at the house, takes the money, and escapes as the cops are driving in the direction of the murder house.
 On the side of the road, Chip spots a beautiful but provocatively tattooed woman with her car broken down.
 He considers picking her up, but ultimately speeds far away from her, content with his independence and the money.